anggoroeko/gocourse/README.md

-this is Go repository for my Golang Exam
+this is Go repository for my Golang Exam.
+Copyrigth 2023 anggoro eko